A Patient’s Guide to Clinical Trials

 Should you choose to participate in a clinical trial, please understand that our mutual commitment to the completion of the trial is critical.
 The very success of clinical trials hinges on completion.

-Please consider joining Rocky Mountain Diabetes Center in being a part of the cure.
+Please consider joining Rocky Mountain Clinical Research in being a part of the cure.

 Meet the Physicians behind the Clinical Trials

 Glossary of Clinical Trial Terms